incoresemi/uatg/docs/source/installation.rst

 Change Neccesary Target Env Files
 =================================

-TODO
+- The environment files required for the framework are present within the ``utg/env/`` directory.
+- The additional files like the linker will be generated automatically along with the tests, if the user does not choose to use a linker of his own.
+- In addition to that, the framework requires an additional dut_config.yaml file, which should summarize the configuration of the DUT under test.
+The values obtained from this YAML will be used to customize the tests for the DUT.

 Running UArchTest
 =================

-.. note:: utg is interchangeably denoted as framework in this documentation.
+.. note:: utg is interchangeably denoted as 'framework' in this documentation.

-Once you have installed UArch-test.
+Once you have installed UTG.

-.. note:: please clone `uarch_modules <https://gitlab.com/incoresemi/uarch_modules.git>`_ within the utg directory. once cloned, checkout the dev-0.0.1 branch of uarch_modules.
+.. note:: please clone `chromite_uarch_tests <https://gitlab.com/incoresemi/chromite_uarch_tests.git>`_ within the utg directory.
+Once cloned, checkout the dev-0.0.1 branch.
 This module contains all the tests written for the submodules in Chromite.

 Command to **generate** ASM tests
 ---------------------------------